cslarsen/stack-machine/README.md

 on the top of the data stack, just prepend the label name with an ampersand.
 If you want the _value_ of an address, use the `LOAD` instruction.

-An idiom in this language is to create labels, put a `NOP` ("no operation" instruction) there and use that location to store variables.
+An idiom in this language is to create labels, putting a `NOP` ("no operation" or "do nothing" instruction) there and use that location to store variables.

 So, we could create a variable by doing so: